Skip to main content

 What Does SFHA Mean?

 Over a 30-year mortgage, a property in an SFHA has a 26% chance of experiencing at least one flood event.
 By comparison, the risk of a house fire during the same period is approximately 9%.
-This statistical reality underscores why FEMA and federal regulators treat flood risk in SFHAs with such seriousness and why flood insurance is mandatory for federally backed mortgages in these areas.
+That is why FEMA and federal regulators treat flood risk in SFHAs seriously, and why federal law generally requires lenders to ensure flood insurance is in place for federally regulated or government-backed mortgages in these areas.

 SFHAs are delineated on FEMA's Flood Insurance Rate Maps (FIRMs).
 These maps are developed through detailed hydrologic and hydraulic engineering studies and are updated periodically as new data becomes available or conditions change.